osadavc/medu-caller/README.md

 ### Preview

 Here is a preview of the the call function in action.
-I am using textnow here to call the twilio number toll-free but you could use your mobile phone to call.
+I am using textnow here to call the twilio number toll-free but you could use your mobile phone to call. (watch with sound)

 https://user-images.githubusercontent.com/70420788/197410411-ed5604b9-ce80-4aeb-b92b-6188c130d4a4.mp4